 - Cross friction massage (CFM) on the hands and feet can be painful but helpful all the same

-- Pain during massage is just tightness and stress leaving your body
+- Pain is just tightness leaving your body

 - A great massage therapist is worth higher rates

-Before I developed Massage Track the tools that I used most were rollers – the black foam roller and the calf and thigh rollers are really great tools for healing tendinitis in the lower half of the body.
-The black foam roller is also exceptionally good for working the lats which connect to the arms and hands.
+Before I developed Massage Track the tools that I used most were rollers – the black foam roller and the calf and thigh rollers are good tools for healing tendinitis in the lower half of the body.
+The black foam roller is also good for working the lats which connect to the arms and hands but not as good as 4″ PVC pipe!
+Now, I rarely use a roller.

 I initially started strengthening exercises because my muscles atrophied after using a brace.
 However, I continue to exercise my fingers using rubber bands.
 Here’s why – look at your arm, for a moment.
 When you bend your elbow, your biceps (flexors) shorten while the triceps (extensors) on the other side of the arm must lengthen an equal amount.